YongMOK/INF554-Assessment-of-Trees-Bagging-Boosting/README.md

 # INF554 Assessment: Trees, Bagging and Boosting

-This is the assessment of course Marchine Learning and Deep Learn Learning.
+This is the assessment of course Machine Learning and Deep Learn Learning.
 The goal is to delve deeper into the construction of the regression tree-based models.

 # Data set